libis/teneo-ruby/README.md

 ## Description
 This image is not so usefull on its own.
 It is considered a base image to create other images from.
 The image contains a ruby installation and Postresql client.
-It also allows to include an Oracle client installation (e.g. Oracle InstantClient) to support the installation of a ruby-oci8 gem.
+The image is prepared to install an Oracle client as well.

 The image's entrypoint script is located in '/usr/local/bin/start.sh' and will update your bundle if required and start your command.